m00yu/fashion-changer/README.md

 # Webcam Fashion Changer

 ## Overview
-- This project is a webcam fashion-changer application that can segment the head or clothes from a live webcam feed and apply user-defined color to the segmented area.
+- This project is a webcam fashion-changer application that can segment the hair or clothes from a live webcam feed and apply user-defined color to the segmented area.
-- It started as a personal project for the Open Source Software Practice course.
+- Finding one's personal color is very costful.
+Nearly 100,000 KRW per session.
+- To help you **discover the colors that suit you best quickly and easily**, this application allows you to **change your hair color and clothing color**.
+- Find your perfect match!

 ### Features
 - Real-time **Hair** segmentation: Segments hair from a live webcam feed.
-- **Cloth** segmentation: Segments cloth from a live webcam feed.
+- **Cloth** segmentation: Segments cloth from a webcam-captured image.
-- Color Application: Applies color to the segmented area.
+- Interactive Color Change: Experiment with **different hair and clothing colors in real-time**.
-- User Choice: Users can choose between head segmentation and clothes segmentation.
+- Two models available: Users can choose between head segmentation and clothes segmentation.

 ### Model 1) Hair-chainger (Real-Time)
 ![시연영상](https://github.com/m00yu/fashion-changer/blob/main/assets/hair.gif)

 ### Model 2) Cloth-changer
 ![시연영상](https://github.com/m00yu/fashion-changer/blob/main/assets/cloth.gif)